-- o Review pre-procedure forms and follow preparation directions carefully. - o Ensure a legal parent or guardian will be in attendance the day of the procedure.
-If this is not possible, complete the consent form allowing a non-custodial parent to give consent. - o Make plans to be with your child or have another adult present for 12 hours after the procedure.
+- Review pre-procedure forms and follow preparation directions carefully. - Ensure a legal parent or guardian will be in attendance the day of the procedure. - Make plans to be with your child or have another adult present for 12 hours after the procedure.

-PREPARATION FOR COLONOSCOPY - For your child's safety, STOP all liquids and nothing by mouth 3 hours prior to your child's procedure or the procedure will be cancelled and rescheduled.
+For your child's safety, STOP all liquids and nothing by mouth 3 hours prior to your child's procedure or the procedure will be cancelled and rescheduled.
 Please follow detailed instructions below.